deta/cloud-docs/docs/Lib.md

 A promise which resolves to a generator of objects that meet the `query` criteria.

-This generator has a max length of `limit`.
+The total number of items will not exceed the `limit`.

-Iterating through the generator yields arrays containing objects, each array of max length `buffer`.
+Iterating through the generator yields lists containing objects, each list of max length `buffer`.

 #### Example using buffer, limit